Consensys/quorum/raft/doc.md

 We communicate blocks over the HTTP transport layer built in to etcd Raft.
 It's also (at least theoretically) possible to use p2p protocol built-in to Ethereum as a transport for Raft.
 In our testing we found the default etcd HTTP transport to be more reliable than the p2p (at least as implemented in geth) under high load.

+Quorum listens on port 50400 by default for the raft transport, but this is configurable with the `--raftport` flag.

 ## Initial configuration, and enacting membership changes

 Currently Raft-based consensus requires that all _initial_ nodes in the cluster are configured to list the others up-front as [static peers](https://github.com/ethereum/go-ethereum/wiki/Connecting-to-the-network#static-nodes).
+These enode ID URIs _must_ include a `raftport` querystring parameter specifying the raft port for each peer: e.g. `enode://abcd@127.0.0.1:30400?raftport=50400`.

 To remove a node from the cluster, attach to a JS console and issue `raft.removePeer(raftId)`, where `raftId` is the number of the node you wish to remove.
 For initial nodes in the cluster, this number is the 1-indexed position of the node's enode ID in the static peers list.
 Once a node has been removed from the cluster, it is permanent; this raft ID can not ever re-connect to the cluster in the future, and the party must re-join the cluster with a new raft ID.

 To add a node to the cluster, attach to a JS console and issue `raft.addPeer(enodeId)`.
+Note that like the enode IDs listed in the static peers JSON file, this enode ID should include a `raftport` querystring parameter.
 This call will allocate and return a raft ID that was not already in use.
 After `addPeer`, start the new geth node with the flag `--raftjoinexisting RAFTID` in addition to `--raft`.

 ## FAQ